CesarNog/bike_ride_events_app/README.md

     Running without permission to symlink will degrade build performance.
     See http://ember-cli.com/user-guide/#windows for details.

-    DEPRECATION: Addon files were detected in `C:/Users/Cesar/Desktop/entrevistaVenturus/bike_ride_events_app/client/node_modules/ember-flex-grid/addon`, but no JavaScript preprocessors were found for `ember-flex-grid`.
-Please make sure to add a preprocessor (most likely `ember-cli-babel`) to in `dependencies` (NOT `devDependencies`) in `ember-flex-grid`'s `package.json`.
     Livereload server on http://localhost:49153
     'instrument' is imported from external module 'ember-data/-debug' but never used